ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 You’re responsible for the configuration, management, and monitoring of all software components, including the backup and availability of your management infrastructure and workloads.

-As part of the solution, you can optionally deploy the IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} or Veeam on {{site.data.keyword.cloud_notm}} add-on services.
+As part of the solution, you can optionally deploy the {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} or Veeam on {{site.data.keyword.cloud_notm}} add-on services.
 Veeam and IBM Spectrum Protect Plus can help satisfy the requirement to back up your management components.

 These add-on services are deployed together with {{site.data.keyword.cloud_notm}} Endurance storage.
 The services help you back up your workloads and the management components.
 The [IBM Spectrum Protect Plus architecture overview](https://www.ibm.com/cloud/garage/architectures/implementation/virtualization_backup_spplus){:new_window} and [Veeam architecture overview](https://www.ibm.com/cloud/garage/architectures/implementation/virtualization_backup_veeam){:new_window} provide helpful guidance on planning and sizing your deployment.
 You can also request [managed services](/docs/services/vmwaresolutions/services?topic=vmware-solutions-managing_veeam_services) for your Veeam deployment.